sonic-net/SONiC/doc/mclag/MCLAG_Enhancements_HLD_old.md

 - In the current implementation the mclag_interfaces configuration is generated from config_db.json file no CLI support is present, a new configuration command is introduced to dynamically add/delete the mclag_interfaces.

 ### 2.1.3 Keep-alive timer configuration
 - In current implementation the keep-alive timer is hardcoded to 1 second.
-A new CLI command will be introduced to allow the configuration range of values from 1 to 60 seconds for keep-alive timer.
+A new CLI command will be introduced to allow the configuration of range of values for keep-alive timer.

 ### 2.1.4 Session timeout configuration
 - In current implementation the session time out 15 seconds after the last keep-alive messages exchange, the timeout duration is hardcoded.
-A new CLI command will be added to allow a configurable duration for session timeout with the supported range of 3 to 3600 seconds.
-Session timeout has to be configured in multiples keep-alive timer value.
+A new CLI command will be added to allow a configurable duration for session timeout, session timeout has to be configured in multiples keep-alive timer value.

 ### 2.1.5 Static MAC support
 - Current implementation does not support static MAC address over MCLAG.
 Static MAC information is not exchanged in the FDB TLV between the MCLAG peer nodes.
 Changes will be added to support Static MAC with TLV.